dantinghuang/Kaopu/README.rst

 Production use
 ==============

-As of now Misago implements all features considered "must have" on live internet forum:
+As of now Kaopu implements all features considered "must have" on live internet forum:

 * Your users may register accounts, set avatars, change options and edit their profiles.
 They have option to reset forgotten password.
 * Sign in with Facebook, Google, Github, Steam, Blizzard.net or any other over 50 supported OAuth providers.